Cyberspace-Citizenship-Coefficient/Chrome-Plugin/README.md

 - [ x ] Clear the local caches
     - Stretch ish, only needed for MVP  //this goal might not be necessary as once we close Chrome and open it up again then the local cache will be cleared

-- [ ] Hit the newest lambda to see if the sites are good, bad, or ugly
+- [ x ] Hit the newest lambda to see if the sites are good, bad, or ugly
     - Waiting for other work, just fake it for now

 ### Notes: